Catkinsv3/JavascriptMarketGraph/README.md

 Interfacing with the Binance API via websocket, using AJAX.
 Displays updating k-lines and volume data via Google Charts API.

+NOTE: The interval is set to 1 minute.
+The active k-line will update several times before it settles at the end of the minute.
+New k-lines are added at the end of each minute.

-Example JSON Kline response from Binance.
+Example JSON k-line response from Binance.

     "e": "kline",            // Event type
     "E": 1531729092845,      // Event time